Rakibulislam-emon/Rakibulislam-emon-life-source-blood-bank/README.md

 # life-source-blood-bank
-**this is a blood donation website where needy peoples can find blood nearby them and they can donate blood also**
+**this is a blood donation website where  peoples can find blood nearby them and they can donate blood also.**

 #Features
 * user can request for blood